Gina Devasahayam, Ph.D. is the Founder and Chief Scientific Officer of GenetikSIGNAL, Inc.

 How important has mentorship been for your team in the beginning, now, and the future?

 “It has been the most important factor.
 For me, I am an excellent protégé and I have sought mentors from the beginning of my graduate career in New York since 1996 and those are relationships that never end.
 During my career, I met a biotech entrepreneur in California in 2007- Dr. Francis Burrows and I was thrilled at the success and at that time his biotech startup Conforma was acquired by Biogen-Idec and I was impressed by their impeccable diversity.
 I remember I asked Francis during dinner why Conforma was acquired but did not go public?
 I will not tell you what he told me.
 (Laughs) Francis later in 2011 helped me found GenetikSignal (he also has a biotech consulting service).
 My peer group included Marco Biamonte, from the scientific staff at Conforma, who took the entrepreneurial plunge by founding the DDTD (Drug Discovery for Tropical Diseases) in 2011.
 I followed suit and I founded GenetikSignal.
 Not because of Marco, though he is Swiss.
 (Laughs) Marco and I are recession-era entrepreneurs, like my INNoVATE classmates.
 My entrepreneurial ideas developed while I was a postdoc at University of Virginia founded by Thomas Jefferson, the founding father of America.
 The name GenetikSignal is because of my association (from UVA) with our Swiss collaborators (Michael Hall’s Lab) in Basel, Switzerland who worked on mTOR molecular signaling.
 Now, I have Dr. Robert DeJager on the Board of Directors also, colleague of Francis, and he is a clinical expert.
 Ryan Van De Water, my chemist co-founder isalso from Conforma and is based in San Diego.
 The entire faculty staff at INNoVATE are my mentors.
 I got to know Dr. Christine Copple who is a serial bioentrepreneur and investor and she was successful at publicly traded Neuralstem as COO.
 I was introduced to Dr. Martha Knight by Judy and Martha has been a successful peptide chemistry entrepreneur from the 1980s.
+Her work with peptides inspired many and now, dozens of scientists visit enhancedpeptides.com to buy peptides and conduct their own experiments in their labs.
 I know Dr. Brinda Wiita, former Executive Director at Johnson & Johnson consumer products, from connecting with Johnson & Johnson Innovation at the WBT marketplace in San Diego.
 My mentors, they are all trailblazers in their own right.”

 What was a key and pivotal step in getting GenetikSIGNAL, Inc. to this stage (scientifically and financially) where you are?